Last and first sightings of the lunar crescent Deutsche Version

 2. Today astronomers are still working on the problem of refining the prediciton criteria for a successful last/first sighting of the lunar crescent [1].
 Here Yallop's criterion is used, but only the zones A and B were considered.

 New Moon epochs and last/first visibilities of the lunar crescent before/after New Moon were calculated between 2000 BC and 2000 AD.
 The uncertainty in ΔT was accounted for and two different lunar and solar ephemerides were used.
 First, the longterm DE406 ephemerides of the Jet Propulsion Laboratory, which enable the calculation of the positions of the Sun, the Moon and of all planets between 3001 BC and 3000 AD [9].
 For comparison the solar coordinates were also calculated using the VSOP2000 theory [10] and the lunar coordinates using the ELP/MPP02-theory [11].
 For the computation of last/first visibilities of the lunar crescent the criterion of Yallop has been used, but only his zones A and B were considered.
 This criterion is based on geocentric calculations, i.e. the observer is assumed to be in the centre of the Earth.
 The calculations presented here are topocentric, i.e. the observer is assumed at some geographical latitude φ and longitude λ.
 Thus it had to be checked whether the Yallop criterion can be used and if so, whether the threshold values between the different zones of visibility have to be adjusted.
 Comparison with more than 600 modern observations (between 1859 and 2004) and with about 440 reported sightings or non-sightings from ancient Babylonia (between 568 BC and 73 BC) showed, that in most cases the observations can be reproduced[12].
-Due to the uncertainty of ΔT I refrained from adjusting the treshold values.
+The threshold values have been adopted to the topocentric calculation based on the calculations with a mean ΔT value as follows:

 For the computation of ΔT, the formulae of Espenak were used [13]; the uncertainty of these values were estimated with the formula of Huber [14].
 The ΔT values that were obtained for an assumed secular acceleration of the Moon of -26.0"/cy2 were adjusted to the secular acceleration of the Moon corresponding to the ephemerides (-25.826"/cy2).